carlybeefbarley/mgb/code13/app/README.md

 1. Install Meteor from https://www.meteor.com/install    At time of writing, this is Meteor 1.4

+1. AS ADMINISTRATOR, run      npm install --global --production windows-build-tools

 1. In this directory (code13/app)   run     npm install

-1. Also, AS ADMINISTRATOR, run      npm install --global --production windows-build-tools

 1. Check that it is working with a blank local database by running in this directory:     meteor